jneterer/angular-tailwindcss-auth-theme/README.md

 * repeating linear gradient colors
 * repeating linear gradient lengths

 I also use a plugin to generate gradient styles called `tailwindcss-gradients`.
-It made generating these gradient styles so easy, check out their documentation: `https://www.npmjs.com/package/tailwindcss-gradients`.
+It made generating these gradient styles so easy, check out their [documentation](https://www.npmjs.com/package/tailwindcss-gradients).

 This application also uses SCSS for styling.
 If you don't know about SCSS, go check out their [documentation](https://sass-lang.com/).
 It basically allows us to write CSS better.